Sitemap

 Barbulifer ceuthoecus (early)

 Diagnosis: A larval type with D-?,10 A-9.
-Unfortunately, the 10/9 fin ray count is the most common formula for Caribbean gobies and there are many candidates for this larval type.
-The basic melanophore pattern, i.e. a melanophore at the angle of the jaw, a row along the anal fin base continuing to the start of the lower procurrent caudal fin rays and melanophores at the base of most of the lower segmented caudal fin rays, is shared with larval Barbulifer ceuthoecus and the six-spined Coryphopterus spp.
+Unfortunately, the 10/9 fin-ray count is the most common formula for Caribbean gobies and there are many candidates for this larval type.
+The basic melanophore pattern, i.e. a melanophore at the angle of the jaw, a row along the anal-fin base continuing to the start of the lower procurrent caudal-fin rays and melanophores at the base of most of the lower segmented caudal-fin rays, is shared with larval Barbulifer ceuthoecus and the six-spined Coryphopterus.
+The body shape of this larval type, however, does not match the Coryphopterus.
 In most features, this larval type fits with what would be expected for immature B. ceuthoecus larvae, i.e. the pattern of melanophores (especially the post-pelvic Y), the small round eye, the flattened head shape with a very broad mouth, and the relatively wide caudal peduncle.
 However, the melanophore just forward of the vent on the abdominal promontory is not found on other B. ceuthoecus larvae, and this larval type is therefore described separately (pending intermediate individuals or DNA sequencing).
-Amongst the Coryphopterus spp., only C. alloides has as few as 9 anal fin elements.
-Arguing against C. alloides is the small eye and flattened head shape.
-Interestingly, the melanophore on the abdominal promontory does occur on some rare specimens of presumptive Coryphopterus glaucofraenum (with 10/10, 18 pectoral fin rays and a large eye, but species id not certain).
-Among the remaining 10/9 gobies, some have identified larval types (Bathygobius spp., Lythrypnus spp., Priolepis spp.), some are members of genera that have larvae that are quite different in appearance (Gobiosoma spp. (i.e. G. grosvenori) and Psilotris spp.), and others have features inconsistent with this larval type (a large eye in Chriolepis spp.).
-The species that cannot be excluded comprise Coryphopterus alloides, Lophogobius cyprinoides, and Pycnomma roosevelti.
-A larval type tentatively assigned to P. roosevelti slightly resembles this larval type in form, but has a different melanophore pattern.
+Barbulifer antennatus is not reported from Panama, but cannot be excluded.

 Goby 1125 larva